Static Content Widget

 Link List Widget

-To add a list of useful website links to your pages, use the Link List widget.
+To add a list of useful website links, use the Link List widget.
 For example, in a page, you can add relevant links, such as links to picture and video galleries from the past activities, activities planned for the next year, and so on.

 Link Tiles Widget

-To add links to your pages, which are presented to the users in a tile format, use the Link Tiles widget.
+To add links, which are presented to the users in a tile format, use the Link Tiles widget.
 When a user clicks on a tile, the link associated with it opens.
 In addition, you can customize the layout by adding icons and modifying the background color.